LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 ## Limitations

 * Currently the connectors only support text input from the customer.
-* The Third Party Bot connectors support only Liveperson’ [rich content](https://developers.liveperson.com/getting-started-with-rich-messaging-rich-messaging-channel-capabilities.html) structure.
+* The third-party Bot connectors support only Liveperson’ [rich content](https://developers.liveperson.com/getting-started-with-rich-messaging-rich-messaging-channel-capabilities.html) structure.

 For more information, please visit the [developers community](https://developers.liveperson.com/third-party-bots-getting-started.html#limitations)